 (1) A miscellaneous licence shall be marked out —

-(a) by erecting a post (the “datum post”) projecting not less than one metre above the ground at a corner or angle of the boundaries of the land in respect of which the licence is sought; and
+(a) by erecting a post (the datum post) projecting not less than one metre above the ground at a corner or angle of the boundaries of the land in respect of which the licence is sought; and

 (b) by affixing to the datum post a notice in the form No. 20 in the First Schedule and a map as referred to in section 93(2).